pecornilleau/etherlink-sandbox/README.md

 - `./sandbox` for a node in sandbox mode
     - `./sandbox up`, rq: launch in background
     - `./sandbox up --verbose`, rq: launch in background, and very chatty
+    - `./sandbox rup`, to kill existing sandbox and relaunch
     - `./sandbox down`
     - `./sandbox patch`
+    - `./sandbox patch PATH/TO/kernel.wasm`
-- `./observer` for a node in observer node
+- `./observer` for a node in observer node (same cmd as sandbox)
 - `./new_block` to make the sandbox produce a block
 - `./make_installer` to create the installer for the first launch (set a faucet and da fees)
 - `./make_kernel` to build a kernel in $TEZOS_DIR before doing a patch